Si No Le Contesto: Music videos

 In the music video it shows a woman named Andrea trying to get a hold of Chencho.
 She asks why he can't come over with her.
 He doesn't answer.
 She thinks about what he could be doing at his hotel.
 Maldy is singing the song along with Chencho.
 They go to many places on their tour and the woman gets more suspicious.
 Chencho gets into an elevator, the woman stops it from closing and then hugs Chencho and the video ends with "Fin" (English: End).

 In the music video's remix it has Plan B, Tony Dize and Zion & Lennox sing during the music video and starts with a sign of "House of Pleasure" which is like their album, House of Pleasure.
 The video has Chencho and Maldy dance in a different place with a lighter scene wearing top hats and dancing with umbrellas in a fake rain shower.
 The producer of both songs, Haze, is in both the original and remix video.
+Duran "The Coach" and Myztiko also were producers of the remix.